AllenCellModeling/pytorch_fnet/README.md

 - We recommend an environment manager such as [Conda](https://docs.conda.io/en/latest/miniconda.html).
 - Install Python 3.6+ if necessary.
+- All commands listed below assume the bash shell.
 - Clone and install the repo:

 ```shell